How to Beat the S&P 500 by 400%

 So states marketing guru Jim Stengel in his new book, Grow: How Ideals Power Growth and Profits at the World's Greatest Companies.
 Stengel spent seven years as chief marketing officer at Procter & Gamble, managing the world's biggest marketing budget and overseeing the revitalization of such halcyon but then-troubled brands as Jif, Cover Girl, and Pampers.

 The central argument of Stengel's book is that "a brand ideal" must be at the core of every business.
 This is "not social responsibility or altruism," he argues, "but a program for profit and growth based on improving people's lives."
-Stengel backs up this lofty rhetoric with data from a 10-year study of more than 50,000 global brands, from which comes "The Stengel 50."
-Of the 50 companies he chose, 42 are publicly traded -- and as a group, they returned nearly 400% in a decade largely flat for the S&P 500.
+Stengel backs up this lofty rhetoric with data from a 10-year study of more than 50,000 global brands, from which comes "The Stengel 50" -- companies that as a group have outperformed the S&P 500 by 400% on average since 2001.

-Last month, we looked at three of those 50.
-Here are three more -- each having at its core a brand ideal that touches at least one of the five fundamental human values Stengel deems necessary for a brand's success:
+Following are three of those 50 companies, each having at its core a brand ideal that touches at least one of the five fundamental human values Stengel deems necessary for a brand's success:

-The fundamental human value this tech stalwart touches on is "impacting society," which Stengel defines as "affecting society broadly, including by challenging the status quo and redefining categories."
-Over the 10-year period from early 2001 to late 2010, IBM nearly doubled in value.
+The fundamental human value the boutique burrito purveyor touches on is "impacting society," which Stengel defines specifically as "affecting society broadly, including by challenging the status quo and redefining categories."

-Stay tuned for further dispatches on the Stengel investing philosophy, as we continue to analyze his five fundamental human values that make a brand successful and delve into the remaining companies on his list.
+Stay tuned for further dispatches from your Foolish columnist on the Stengel investing philosophy, as we continue to cover the five fundamental human values that make a brand successful, and delve into the remaining companies on his list, as well.

-One company not on Stengel's list, but which The Motley Fool is bullishly calling its top stock pick for 2012, can be found in our special free report, aptly titled "The Motley Fool's Top Stock for 2012."
+One company not on Stengel's list, but one The Motley Fool is calling its top stock pick for 2012, can be found in our special free report, aptly titled "The Motley Fool's Top Stock for 2012."
 Get it while the stock is still hot by clicking here now.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.